THE DAILY RISE & FALL OF OUR LEARNERS

 Purpose, Plates & Play - P to the Power of 3 - (Mindfulness, Meals & Movement).

-It is part of a learning organisations core role to create a safe and empowering food environment by bringing attention to learners, educators, guardians, and carers that what is placed into their / a learners body directly impacts their brains, and ultimately their academic performance, general well-being, and overall health.
+It is part of a learning organisation’s core role to create a safe and empowering food environment by bringing attention to learners, educators, guardians, and carers that what is placed into their / a learners body directly impacts their brains, and ultimately their academic performance, general well-being, and overall health.

-P.s what causes a glucose spike?
+P.S.
+What causes a glucose spike?

 Medication